jdbean/Ex-Static/README.md

 ## Demo

 A live demo site is available [here](https://office.johannabearman.duckdns.org).
+To access the demo please provide credentials: `demo` and `exstatic password`.